-The holiday season during the 1960’s was kid-friendly and colorful, with the premieres of television specials like Rudolph the Red-Nosed Reindeer (1964) and A Charlie Brown Christmas (1965), which are still favorites today.
+The holiday season during the 1960s was kid-friendly and colorful, with the premieres of television specials like Rudolph the Red-Nosed Reindeer (1964) and A Charlie Brown Christmas (1965), which are still favorites today.
 Popular items under the Christmas tree were Easy Bake Ovens, G.I.
 Joe and Barbie dolls, and the art-friendly Etch a Sketch.
-Holiday parties featured aluminum Christmas trees, Burl Ives on the hi-fi, and a table laden with things like gelatin molds, stuffed celery, and pots of hot, cheesy fondue.
+Holiday parties featured aluminum Christmas trees, Burl Ives on the hi-fi, and a table laden with things like gelatin molds and stuffed celery.

-When tackling the 1960’s this week for the series, I was met with a big surprise.
-Despite the abundance of “classic” sixties appetizers (hello cream cheese), the pages of Yankee left me high and dry.
-The food department during most of that era consisted of a column called “Recipe with a History,” featuring just one recipe each issue (good heavens!) that tended to favor soups, puddings, cakes, and a lot of mincemeat pies, usually Grandma’s, and always with plenty of suet.
+In search of a ’60s appetizer to share, I headed to the Yankee archives, but despite the abundance of many well-known “classic” appetizers of the era (hello cream cheese), the pages of Yankee were surprisingly lacking.
+The food department back then consisted of a sole column called “Recipe with a History,” featuring just one recipe.
+Most were soups, puddings, cakes, and a lot of mincemeat pies, usually Grandma’s, and always with plenty of suet.

-Determined to bring you an authentic 1960’s appetizer, I took to the Yankee Magazine Facebook page, asking our fans which appetizers they think of or remember from the sixties.
+Determined to bring you an authentic appetizer, I took to the Yankee Magazine Facebook page, asking our fans which appetizers they think of or remember from the ’60s.
 All of the answers were fun to read, but Micheline Hull Dolan and Roy Littlefield sold me when they mentioned fondue.

-To start, dry white wine is simmered with minced garlic and bay leaves, before lots and lots of Vermont sharp cheddar cheese is added.
+To make this fondue (we’ll link to the recipe at the end), dry white wine is simmered with minced garlic and bay leaves, before lots and lots of Vermont sharp cheddar cheese is added.